mayakraft/Firebase/readme.md

 ## Database

-Convenience functions for setting and retrieving data, properly handling JSON data types: nil, bool, int, float, string, array, dictionary, and Firebase uses arrays which takes some extra safeguarding to manage.

 * `getData()` get data from database
 * `setData()` overwrite data at a certain location in the database
 * `addData()` generate a new key and add data as a child
 * `doesDataExist()` check if data exists at a certain location

-### Firebase uses Arrays
+### Why this is important

-Example of the behavior to prevent.
-An auto-generated firebase key doesn't match the array type, only uses dictionary-style string keys:
+Firebase sometimes stores data as Arrays, but an auto-generated firebase key won't check to match the array type:

 ![animation](https://raw.github.com/robbykraft/Firebase/master/readme/array-bad.gif)